 - You will need hog casings for this sausage, although I suppose if you kept kosher and wanted to skip the pork shoulder and use sheep casings, that’d work fine.
 Soak 5 to 6 lengths of hog casing (about 1o to 15 feet) in warm water for at least 30 minutes before you begin stuffing.

 - You will need a rack to hang these links on while they are drying.
 A hand-wash drying rack works well.

 - You may need string to tie off the links, if you need to hang them in a way that doesn’t allow your twisted links to stay twisted.
 Have this handy, along with scissors.

 - You will also need a needle to prick your sausages once they are hanging — this is to release any trapped air.
 You will see air pockets on some of your sausages.
 Prick these with your needle.
 Sterilize it in the burner of your stovetop.

-Makes 9 pound of sausage, about 40 links
+Makes 5 pounds of sausage, about 15 to 20 links